lluppesms/copilot-dotnet-rps/Labs/RPS-Lab-3/README.md

-# Lab 3: Adding Beauty (optional) - Rock / Paper / Visual Studio
+# Lab 3: Adding Beauty - Rock / Paper / Visual Studio

 Welcome to GitHub Copilot Labs!
 In this example, we'll make our program we created in Lab 2 a little more interesting.

 ## Prerequisites

-Make sure that you have completed the [Lab 2](../RPS-Lab-2/README.md)
+Make sure that you have completed [Lab 2](../RPS-Lab-2/README.md).

 ## Steps

-Please follow this step-by-step guide to start adding functionality to your program.
+Please follow this step-by-step guide to add additional functionality to your program.
+Remember that Copilot is non-deterministic so it may not always provide the same suggestions as shown here.
+You may have to adapt the prompts and lab directions to get the desired results for your particular program!

 ---